Page Contents

 - Eligibility Criteria of homebuyers: Individuals are the only ones who can claim the deduction under this clause.
 Other taxpayers are not eligible for this deduction.
 Hence, you can not avail of the deduction if you are a HUF, AOP, Partnership firm, company, or any other type of taxpayer.

 - Deduction amount: The deduction amount under Section 80EEA is Rs 1,50,000 for interest payments.
 This amount will exclude the deduction of Rs 2 lakh for interest payments sanctioned under Section 24 of the Income Tax Act.
-Hence, the taxpayers eligible under Section 80EEA can avail of the deduction of Rs 3.5L for the payment of house loan interest.
+Hence, taxpayers eligible under Section 80EEA can avail of the deduction of Rs 3.5L for the payment of house loan interest.

 Conditions For 80EEA Exemption